 Portara’s standard BAX daily futures data is made up of five data points – open, high, low, last-price and settle.
 Simply choose to have the daily close based on the last price or the settle depending on whether you wish follow extended sessions or just the day session.

-Remember to compare at the file size of BAX trades only data compared to BAX level 1 tick data as they can vary by factors of 10 to 100 fold.
+Remember to compare the file size of BAX trades only data to level 1 tick data as they can vary by factors of 10 to 100 fold.
 If you have questions simply email us and one of our technicians will guide you.

 All of our historical data is updated on a daily basis four times per day at the end of the Asian, European, Early US and Globex session.
 Portara’s enterprise software solution provides timely updates to your BAX futures data, along with compression, roll and custom formatting features on CQG deep history databases.
 BAX historical data updates are usually ready around half an hour after markets close.
 No exchange fees or other CQG products are necessary.

 You can view other intraday symbols from the Historical Intraday Data Download Table.
 If you are looking for other BAX historical data types such as daily or tick, you can visit the other download tables here: